-The town is cut off off to most of Scotland (in that it doesn’t even have it’s own train station) but this just adds to the charm.
+The town is cut off to most of Scotland (in that it doesn’t even have its own train station) but this just adds to the charm.
 It’s also got lots of students here so you’re guaranteed a good night in town when you visit. 🙂

 Take a wander around Falkirk to see one of Scotland’s most impressive works of art, the Kelpies.
 These stunning horse heads have been commissioned as a meeting point for 16 communities that surround them.
-Take a wander around and even try one of Scotland’s deep-fried mars bars for a little sugar high!
+Take a wander around and even try one of Scotland’s deep-fried Mars bars for a little sugar high!

 For starters, take a trip to Scone Palace and Elcho Castle to explore some of Scotland’s royal heritage and historic opulence – you might even find your own Prince or Princess Charming… or at the very least an ogre with a Scottish accent! 🙂

 Perth is really easy to visit from Edinburgh or Glasgow.
 Hop on a train and within just over an hour you’ll be there!

-Carnoustie is home to Scotland’s second most famous gold courses (after St. Andrews, of course) but there’s so much more to do in Carnoustie than just golf.
+Carnoustie is home to Scotland’s second most famous golf courses (after St. Andrews, of course) but there’s so much more to do in Carnoustie than just golf.
 Carnoustie is definitely a must-visit for a nature buff and if you’re one of those people I long to be, an early-bird, take a stroll at sunrise and enjoy a truly beautiful view.

 6.)
 Fort William

-With its stunning scenery and picturesque mountains (which have no doubt inspired many a poet and crooner) this is perhaps one of the very best places to get lost in nature!
+With its stunning scenery and picturesque mountains (which have no doubt inspired many a poet and crooner), this is perhaps one of the very best places to get lost in nature!

 Famous for its castle and salmon, Pitlochry is definitely one place to enjoy the finer things in life.
 It’s also close enough to Perth and the Cairngorms for you to make this a 3-in-1 trip!
 When you visit, do head straight for Blair Castle or Atholl Palace and set up home for as long as you can! 💛

-Edinburgh’s arch rival, Glasgow has so much to offer and a completely different feel from its neighbour, Edinburgh.
-Take a wander around the Burrell Collection, Pollok House and even discover the now world-famous Santa Dash that happens every year!
+Edinburgh’s arch-rival, Glasgow has so much to offer and a completely different feel from its neighbour, Edinburgh.
+Take a wander around the Burrell Collection, Pollok House and even discover the now world-famous Santa Dash that happens every year.